dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 *Click on the excel sheet containing the dirty data*

-*Click on Transform data to load the data into the power query editor.+
+*Click on Transform data to load the data into the power query editor.*

 ![Transform data](https://github.com/dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/assets/132214828/4884ad53-db60-4060-928b-865f6a068bdd)